ggoDeye/ghostlore-projectile-yeet/README.md

    - Intercepts projectile scaling initialization
    - Only executes for projectiles that scale with radius
    - Disables all `SpriteRenderer` components
-   - Stops all `ParticleSystem` components
+   - Particle systems left enabled for user compatibility

 2. **`ProjectileInstance.Init` (Fallback)**